Why healthy skin is beautiful skin-Musings of a NYC dermatologist

-A patient recently asked me if it were “okay” that she were in my office to treat her acne.
+A patient once asked me if it were okay that she were in my office to treat her acne.
 Although her acne was not the worst, she had a number of red papules on her face.
-She was concerned that she was over reacting by seeking treatment at all. ..that I might think she were vain.
+She was concerned that she was overreacting by seeking treatment at all…and that I might think she were vain.

 One of the reasons we respond to beauty so much is that if gives us signals about other things.
 We are, after all, social animals.
 Our skin, hair and nails, say alot about our beauty, but also are unconscious windows into our health status.
 Are we fertile or already pregnant?
 Do we have a disease?
-Are we healthy enough or too old to defend ourselves or lead the group?
+Are we healthy?
+Too old to defend ourselves or lead the group?
 Are we malnourished?
-Are we wealthy and a high status member of the group deserving of privileges?
+Do we have wealth and a status that would give us access to privileges and protection?

 How would you describe beautiful skin?
 Usually people would answer that it is smooth, luminous and supple (a sign of youth and good nutrition), that it is evenly pigmented and not inflamed (i.e. without disease), and that there are no lesions or scars (indicating a possible problem or injury).
 We are hard wired to react to distractions on the skin as part of our survival.
 What we see on the surface may have a deeper meaning.
 For humans healthy skin is beautiful skin.